Bridget Moynahan: Early life

 Kathryn Bridget Moynahan was born April 28, 1971, in Binghamton, New York.
 She is the daughter of Irish Americans Mary Bridget (née Moriarty), a former school teacher, and Edward Bradley Moynahan, a scientist and former administrator at the University of Massachusetts Amherst, and has described her family background as Irish-Catholic.
 Moynahan has an older brother, Andy, and a younger brother, Sean, who work as a computer programmer and potter, respectively.
-When Moynahan was around seven years old, her family moved to Longmeadow, Massachusetts, where she later attended Longmeadow High School, and was captain of the girls' soccer, basketball, and lacrosse teams, graduating in 1989.
-She has said that during her childhood, she was a "tomboy".
+When Moynahan was around seven years old, her family moved to Longmeadow, Massachusetts, where she later attended Longmeadow High School.
+Moynahan was captain of the girls' soccer, basketball, and lacrosse teams and graduated from high school in 1989.
+She has stated that she was a "tomboy" in her childhood.

 Career

 Modeling

 After graduating from high school, Moynahan pursued a modeling career despite having never read fashion magazines growing up.
-She accompanied a friend to a modeling audition in Springfield, Massachusetts and was signed by the modeling agency instead of her friend.
-Moynahan moved to New York City at age 18, and a year later, began appearing in magazines such as Vogue and Elle, and on covers of other widely known magazines.
+She accompanied a friend to a modeling audition in Springfield, Massachusetts; at the audition, Moynahan was signed by the modeling agency and her friend was not.
+Moynahan moved to New York City at age 18.
+A year later, she began appearing in magazines such as Vogue and Elle and on the covers of other widely known magazines.
 Her cover highlights include Vogue Paris (May 1993), Elle (October 1993), and Glamour (six times).